heatmiser/rhel-soe-firstlight/roles/gitlab_client/README.md

 # Gitlab Client Role

-Configures the Ansible Automation Platform to be a gitlab client (used in the Windows Automation Workshop `workshop_type: windows`)
+Configures the Ansible Automation Platform to be a gitlab client (used in the Windows Automation scenario `scenario_type: windows`)

 Example: